isomerpages/mol-services/_government-services/buying-a-hdb/00e-booking.md

 - $1,000 for 3-room flats
 - $2,000 for 4 room or larger flats

 You may also apply for housing grants during this appointment.
-Find out which one applies to you and download the forms [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/cpf-housing-grants-for-hdb-flats).
+Find out which one applies to you [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/cpf-housing-grants-for-hdb-flats).